sociocs/sociocs-docs/integrations/bubble/plugin-send-text-messages.md

         - To send a file, enter "*File URL*" or set it to use a dynamic URL value.
 Support for file types in the SMS/MMS clients is very limited, so all your recipients may not be able to see/open the received file.
         ![image](https://user-images.githubusercontent.com/12301512/164025420-907402bd-61dd-4fdd-89bc-9ae5f9a75daa.png)

-That's it, you are all set to send messages to you users!
+That's it, you are all set to send messages to your users!